 Every imported user will have a random password generated.
 Please do not delete these generated passwords.
 They can be used for authentication if there is some problem with your Azure account and deleting the generated password will disable the user's ability to authenticate.

 You have multiple options on how to authenticate your imported users:

 Option 1: Authentication using the generated password - PEAP

-During the initial synchronization, a random password is generated for every imported user.
+During the initial synchronization, we create a random password for every imported user.
 Use CSV export function to export the list of passwords and provide these passwords to your users.
 You can also change the generated password manually or use our API.